SM Energy (NYSE:SM) Shares Sold by Commonwealth of Pennsylvania Public School Empls Retrmt SYS

 SM Energy Increases Dividend

-SM has been the topic of a number of recent analyst reports.
-Raymond James lowered their price target on shares of SM Energy from $53.00 to $45.00 and set an “outperform” rating on the stock in a research note on Monday, January 8th.
-KeyCorp lowered their price objective on shares of SM Energy from $56.00 to $51.00 and set an “overweight” rating on the stock in a research note on Thursday, January 11th.
-Mizuho lowered their price objective on shares of SM Energy from $50.00 to $44.00 and set a “buy” rating on the stock in a research note on Wednesday, January 3rd.
-Wells Fargo & Company started coverage on shares of SM Energy in a research note on Wednesday, November 15th.
-They issued an “equal weight” rating and a $40.00 price objective on the stock.
-Finally, Susquehanna increased their price objective on shares of SM Energy from $32.00 to $40.00 and gave the company a “neutral” rating in a research note on Wednesday, October 18th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $40.82.
+Several analysts have issued reports on SM shares.
+Royal Bank of Canada reaffirmed a “sector perform” rating and issued a $45.00 price objective on shares of SM Energy in a research report on Monday, February 5th.
+Wells Fargo & Company began coverage on shares of SM Energy in a research report on Wednesday, November 15th.
+They set an “equal weight” rating and a $40.00 price target for the company.
+Mizuho decreased their price target on shares of SM Energy from $50.00 to $44.00 and set a “buy” rating for the company in a research report on Wednesday, January 3rd.
+Raymond James decreased their price target on shares of SM Energy from $53.00 to $45.00 and set an “outperform” rating for the company in a research report on Monday, January 8th.
+Finally, Susquehanna raised their price target on shares of SM Energy from $32.00 to $40.00 and gave the stock a “neutral” rating in a research report on Wednesday, October 18th.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $40.82.

 SM Energy Company, an independent energy company, engages in the acquisition, exploration, development, and production of oil, gas, and natural gas liquids in the state of Texas.
 It also has working interests in oil and gas producing wells in the Midland Basin and South Texas.
 The company was formerly known as St.